theevo/CategorySwiper/Discovery-tree.md

     - SwipeableCardsView
         - stack the cards
             - swipe
+                - gesture
-                - rename TransactionViewModel to CardViewModel
+                - ✅ rename TransactionViewModel to CardViewModel
                 - ✅ TransactionViewModel has swipe direction
                 - ✅ ObservableObject SwipeableCardsModel
             - ✅ get a variety of transactions